RunestoneInteractive/RunestoneServer/source/Strings/strings.rst

 -----------------

 Throughout the first chapters of this book we have used strings to represent words or phrases that we wanted to print out.
-Our definition was simple.
-A string is simply some characters inside quotes.
+Our definition was simple:  a string is simply some characters inside quotes.
 In this chapter we explore strings in much more detail.

 A Collection Data Type
 ----------------------